praeclarum/praeclarum.github.io/_posts/2019/2019-10-15-vector-performance.md

 so we have a lot of platforms to choose from when measuring performance.

-The two most popular .NET runtimes are .NET Core and mono (Ima ignore classic .NET framework).
+The two most popular .NET runtimes are .NET Core and Mono (Ima ignore classic .NET Framework).

 **.NET Core 3.0.100** is newly released and contains the impressive RyuJIT execution engine.
 You can run apps with the JIT or